 Lina Kotecha from Glen Dental, Leicester explained: “Once permanent teeth come in, sucking may cause problems with the proper growth of the mouth and alignment of the teeth.
 It can also cause changes in the roof of the mouth, which in turn affect speech and the bite of the teeth.”

 According to Dr. Kotecha, the intensity of the sucking is a factor that determines whether or not dental problems may result.
+If children rest their thumbs passively in their mouths, they are likely to cause fewer problems than those who vigorously suck their thumbs.
+Some aggressive thumb suckers may develop problems with their baby (primary) teeth as well as their permanent teeth.

 Andrew MacGregor explains: “As the adult teeth come through in a thumb sucker they become more prominent or ‘goofy’ and the bite becomes misaligned and this can lead to so-called cross bites and open bites.”